 - Critical systems which cannot be patched (requiring reboots) for either operational risk/performance reasons or regulatory change management challenges

 - Wide range of endpoints that cannot be scanned safely with traditional vulnerability scanning tools

 While these challenges are real, we do not need to accept the conventional wisdom that we can only monitor our asset counts and detect potential threats through anomaly detection.
-The real challenge is having a lack of clear visibility to the holistic risk picture of each endpoint and how to reduce and remediate those risks in the most cost-effective way.
+The real challenge is having a lack of clear visibility to the wholistic risk picture of each endpoint and how to reduce and remediate those risks in the most cost-effective way.
 Essentially a true risk-based endpoint protection plan.

 Many point to the fact that OT environments do not have an accurate asset inventory.
 Although this is absolutely true, the challenge runs deeper than just knowing what PLCs or drives or controllers are on the network.
 A true risk perspective requires having the depth of information and remediation actionability that has become commonplace in ITSM programs.

 ITSM best practices to leverage for OT risk management:

 - Full, accurate and up to date software inventories

 - Accurate patch status (not just what the OEM-vendors provide as approved or what OS-version the device is operating, but full visibility into all available patches across all application software on the endpoint)